 Watching the planes

-As soon as we had our chairs, our server pointed us to the daily schedule that showed the times the planes were slated to land.
+As soon as we had our chairs at the Maho Beach bar, our server pointed us to the daily schedule that showed the times the planes were slated to land.
 What wasn’t immediately clear was that the planes listed were only the major airlines.
 Throughout the day, there were dozens of small planes approaching the airport that bridge the gaps between the jetliners’ landings.
 No matter how small the planes are, it’s exciting to watch them appear seemingly from nowhere and head straight toward where you’re standing on the beach.

 Photographing the approach

-Watching planes land at Maho Beach in St. Maarten is truly a unique experience, and most people are focused on getting great photos.
+Watching planes land at Maho Beach is truly a unique experience, and most people are focused on getting great photos.
 Unless you have a great travel camera or excel at taking action shots, it can be difficult to time things perfectly.

 - It can get crowded—tour buses continue to arrive throughout the day